 Many students choose community college over a traditional four-year university because it is the more affordable option.
 With each passing year, however, college tuition costs are rising across the board.
 Attending community college may still be the more affordable option, but it is by no means cheap.

-If you are thinking about attending community college, take the time to do some research to learn what kind of costs you can expect and how much financial aid you might quality for.
+If you are thinking about attending community college, take the time to do some research to learn what kind of costs you can expect and how much financial aid you might qualify for.
 You should also familiarize yourself with some of the most common financial aid mistakes that community college students make so you can avoid making them yourself.

 How Much Does Community College Cost?

-When you think about the costs for attending community college you have to consider more than just tuition.
+When you think about the costs of attending community college you have to consider more than just tuition.
 Most community colleges charge for tuition on a per-credit-hour basis, though that is not always the case.
 The average cost for one year of tuition and fees to attend a public 2-year college is around $3,500 for in-state students.
 For a public 4-year college for in-state students, the average yearly cost is closer to $9,500.
 In addition to the cost of tuition and fees, you also have to think about things like school books, housing, and various living expenses like food and transportation.
 Many community college students are able to minimize these costs by continuing to live at home.

 Financial Aid Options for Community College

 To help you cover the cost of community college, there are a number of different kinds of financial aid you might apply for.
 Grants and scholarships are generally financial rewards that you do not have to repay.
 There are some, however, on which you might have to pay taxes.
 Student loans are financial rewards that you do have to repay – some come with high interest rates while others do not.
 Another option is to work part-time during school through a work-study program.
 Most students utilize a combination of these financial aid options to finance their education.
-How much aid you qualify for will depend on a number of factors such as your residency, your income, your age, the program you choose to attend, and more.
+How much aid you qualify for will depend on a number of factors such as your residence, your income, your age, the program you choose to attend, and more.

 Common Financial Mistakes of Community College Students